okta/okta.github.io/_source/_docs/api/getting_started/rate-limits.md

 The number of API requests for an organization is limited for all APIs in order to protect the service for all users.

-Okta has three types of rate limits:
+Okta has two types of rate limits:

 * [Org-wide rate limits](#org-wide-rate-limits) that vary by API endpoint
 * [Concurrent rate limits](#concurrent-rate-limits) on the number of simultaneous transactions regardless of endpoint
-* [An end-user rate limit](#end-user-rate-limit) on individual endpoints that end users access in the Okta user interface

 Rate limits may be changed to protect customers.
 We provide advance warning of changes when possible.